jsoliveir/cpu-process-tuner/ReadMe.md

 # The Problem ...

-Given a scenario like this:

-You're running a I5 machine (4 Cores)
+1. Given You're have a I5 machine as an example (4 Cores)

-Tons of processes are running in background...
+2. The machine is running applications and services backed by processes ...

-You figure out that a specifc process, for some reason, is consumming 100% of your total CPU power.
+3. You figure out that a specifc process, for some reason, is consumming 100% of your total CPU power ...

-_The process is "burning" the machine resources and is the operating system is completly hanged._
+4. You concluded that it is "burning" the machine resources and is the operating system is completly hanged.

 ## What would you do?